ktlim/LDM-148/index.rst

 The DMS is constructed by the DM subsystem in the NSF MREFC project; in the Operations era, it is operated by a combination of the LSST Data Facility, Science Operations, and Observatory Operations departments.

 The data products to be delivered are defined and described in the Data Products Definition Document (LSE-163).
+These are divided into three major categories or "Levels".
+Level 1 data products are generated on a nightly or daily cadence and comprise raw, calibrated, and difference images as well as alerts of transient, moving, and variable objects detected from the images, published within 60 seconds, and recorded in searchable catalogs.
+Level 2 data products are generated on an annual cadence and represent a complete reprocessing of the set of images taken to date to generate astronomical catalogs containing measurements and characterization of tens of billions of stars and galaxies with high and uniform astrometric and photometric accuracy.
-These are divided into three major categories or "Levels": Level 1 data products are generated on a nightly or daily cadence, Level 2 data products are generated on an (approximately) annual cadence, and Level 3 data products are generated, created, or imported by science users.
+Level 3 data products are generated, created, or imported by science users.
-Calibration products for the Level 1 data products are generated on a variety of cadences ranging from daily to annual; calibration products for the Level 2 data products are generated on an annual cadence as a prerequisite for the annual Data Release Production.
-Raw data acquired by Observatory systems (with the exception of some types of engineering data) is archived permanently by the DMS.
+They derive value from their close association with or derivation from other LSST data products.
 Science data products are delivered through Data Access Centers (DACs), plus streams of near-realtime alerts and telescope pointing predictions.
+Each LSST data product has associated metadata providing provenance and quality metricsand tracing it to relevant calibration information in the archive.
 The DACs are composed of modest but significant computational, storage, networking, and other resources intended for use as a flexible, multi-tenant environment for professional astronomers with LSST data rights to retrieve, manipulate, and annotate LSST data products in order to perform scientific discovery and inquiry.

 The services that make up the DMS are in turn made up of software and underlying service components, instantiated in a particular configuration in a particular computing environment to perform a particular function.